 - Connectivity – Not all hotels have reliable internet, and the last thing you want is a long line at checkout if the Wi-Fi goes out, so finding a solution that offers offline functionality can go a long way.

 Need to upgrade how you communicate with customers?
-Check out our guide to hotel phone systems.
+Check out our guide to the best hotel phone systems.

 We take our impartial research and analysis seriously, so you can have complete confidence that we're giving you the clearest, most useful recommendations.
 After identifying the most relevant, popular POS platforms on the market, we put them through their paces with hands-on testing to better understand their strengths and weaknesses.